abhiTronix/vidgear/docs/gears/videogear/usage.md

 !!! tip "For a more detailed information on Video-Stabilizer Class, Read [here ➶](../../stabilizer/overview/)"

+!!! warning "The stabilizer might be slower for High-Quality/Resolution videos-frames."

 ```python
 # import required libraries
 from vidgear.gears import VideoGear